Boy, 7, severely burned after being doused with nail polish remover, set on fire, mom says

 Lyons wasn’t home at the time, but said Julien was outside with an older brother and another adult.
 She claimed the other boy’s mother was present and didn’t intervene.

-A neighbor used a wet towel to cover Julien and rolled him on the ground until police and paramedics arrived, the paper reported.
+A neighbor wrapped Julien in a wet towel and rolled him on the ground until police and paramedics arrived, the paper reported.
 Julien underwent surgery at Children’s Mercy Hospital, where he remains.

 “There is a lot of anxiety.
 There is a lot of anger.
 There is a lot of confusion."